See every side of every news story

 Royals Prospect Jac Caglianone Launches First AAA Home Run 410′

-- Jac Caglianone, a rookie for the Kansas City Royals, launched his first pair of major league home runs on Thursday, helping lead the team to a 4-1 win against the Texas Rangers in Kansas City.
+• Jac Caglianone, a newcomer for the Kansas City Royals, launched his first two major league home runs in a 4-1 win against the Texas Rangers on Thursday.

 Insights by Ground AI